ctphoenix/Python-Course-Material/chapter9.md

 ## Exercise 1

-First, we will import several libraries. **sci-kit learn** (`sklearn`) contains helpful statistical models for fitting, and we'll use the `matplotlib.pyplot` library for visualizations.
+First, we will import several libraries. **scikit-learn** (`sklearn`) contains helpful statistical models for fitting, and we'll use the `matplotlib.pyplot` library for visualizations.
 Of course, we will use `numpy`, `scipy`, and `pandas` for data manipulation throughout.

 *** =instructions
 - Read and execute the given code.